njkaiser/configs/README.md

 - `V`	start linewise visual mode
 - `<Ctrl> + v`	start visual block mode
 - `o`	move to other end of marked area
-- `O`	move to Other corner of block
+- `O`	move to other corner of block
 - `aw`	mark a word
 - `ab`	a () block (with braces)
 - `aB`	a {} block (with brackets)